Free Worry Jar Printable for Kids: Managing Big Feelings

 Filling and Emptying the Worry Jar

 Commit to periodically reviewing and emptying the worry jar, perhaps weekly or monthly.
-This helps your child to gain perspective on their worries, better manage stress, and maintain a healthier mental and emotional state overall.
+This will help your child to gain perspective on their worries, better manage stress, and maintain a healthier mental and emotional state overall.

 TAKE THE QUIZ!